blackducksoftware/ose-scanner/README.md

 ### Community Values

-Part of any successfull open source project is the ethos that the health of the community is more important then the code itself.
-In that spirit, we adopt the values of Cris Nova's kubicorn project, which is both extremely successfull and also an excellent example of how to build a community (https://github.com/kris-nova/kubicorn).
+Part of any successful open source project is the ethos that the health of the community is more important then the code itself.
+In that spirit, we adopt the values of Cris Nova's kubicorn project, which is both extremely successful and also an excellent example of how to build a community (https://github.com/kris-nova/kubicorn).

 ```
 - Infrastructure as software.